BlueMirrors/vidsz/README.md

 # read frame with for loop
 for frame in reader:
-    # use frame however you like
+    # use ndarry-frame however you like
     pass

 # release